-Unit 1 Exam - 40% Unit 2 Exam - 40% Unit 3 Historical Enquiry - 20% of the smallest angle in a triangle whose sides have lengths 3 cm, 5 cm and A LEVEL MATHEMATICS COURSEWORK/EXAM SPLIT: 100% Exam.
+Unit 1 Exam - 40% Unit 2 Exam - 40% Unit 3 Historical Enquiry - 20%

 History helps us to assess and understand the world we live in today by studying developments and the impact that they have had on us.
 People who can make decisions, who can debate, make judgements and explain their ideas would be suited to History.
 Communication, reasoning and analytical skills will also help, as will the ability to argue a point and express themselves.